ploomber/doc/examples/panel/weights-and-biases-llm/README.md

 You will also need to create an account in OpenAI.
 You can do this by visiting the [OpenAI website](https://platform.openai.com/account/).
 Once you have an account, you will need to generate an API key, which you can obtain by visiting the [API keys page](https://platform.openai.com/api-keys).

-Create a new environment variable in the `.env` file and add the following line:
+Save the API key in an environment variable.
+You can set it as an environment variable with the following name:

 ```bash
 OPENAI_API_KEY=your_api_key